Generic name: Bupropion Extended-Release Tablets [ byoo-PROE-pee-on ]

 - Take with or without food.

-- If you are not able to sleep, do not take this medicine too close to bedtime.
+- If you are not able to sleep, do not take Budeprion XL (bupropion extended-release tablets) too close to bedtime.
 Talk with your doctor.

 - Swallow whole.
 Do not chew, break, or crush.

-- Keep taking Budeprion XL as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep taking Budeprion XL (bupropion extended-release tablets) as you have been told by your doctor or other health care provider, even if you feel well.

 - If you have trouble swallowing, talk with your doctor.

 What do I do if I miss a dose?

 - Skip the missed dose and go back to your normal time.

 - Do not take 2 doses at the same time or extra doses.